thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-is-there-a-strategy-of-successful-struggle/00-metadata.md

 ---
+title: "Beyond violence and non-violence"
-title: "balagopal Is there a strategy of successful struggle"
+subtitle: "Is there a strategy of Successful Struggle?"
-author: TODO
+author: K Balagopal
 lang: en
-top-level-division: TODO part/chapter
-rights: © TODO
 ---

-TODO